About the Pitt McGowan Institute for Regenerative Medicine

 In the spirit of Sir John’s passionate quest for discovery through the rich diversity of human thought, we seek to test these hypotheses with the rigorous and advanced tools available to us as modern-day scientists.
 Discovering how to turn on and off “death-inspired” tissue reprogramming could give people access to life saving interventions, correct genetic errors, and restore functionality that was thought lost, bringing transformational change to all of humankind.

-Findings and publication of the Indiana Center for Regenerative Medicine and Engineering’s work will herald a major shift in interpreting tissue data obtained from living versus dead organisms as well how biomedical research is conducted in the future.
+Findings and publication of the McGowan Institute for Regenerative Medicine work will herald a major shift in interpreting tissue data obtained from living versus dead organisms as well how biomedical research is conducted in the future.
 This could have broad impact in closely allied fields, including medicine, therapeutics, and transplantation.
 Some areas have already recognized a shift, including infectious disease and cancer.
 In medical science, there is an increased focus on self-regulatory response systems such as the microbiome and the immune system as potentially powerful therapeutic tools.
 In conservation biology, there may be a greater emphasis on rapid adaptation to environmental challenges via plastic and epigenetically inherited responses.

 Sir John Templeton and the John Templeton Foundation